GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

     <summary><b>Solution</b></summary>
         <ul><b>
             <li> For dissimilar files you can list each one separated by a space </li>
-            <li> For common bioinformatics situations where filenames are very similar - we need to use string matching </li>
+            <li> For common bioinformatics situations where filenames are very similar - we need to use wildcard matching </li>
             <li> A string is generally a collection of characters </li>
             <li> The asterisk symbol will match zero or more characters </li>
         </p></b>
 </details>

 <br>

 Try the command(s)